 1979 Seiko 6309-7049 Automatic Diver

-• DIAL: Unmarred black Suwa-signed Seiko dial, with light fading of the vibrant "water resist" dial lettering.
+DIAL: Unmarred black Suwa-signed Seiko dial, with little fading of the vibrant "water resist" dial lettering, which retains its reddish-yellow hue.
 Date and day functions - with Spanish/English day variants - at the 3 o'clock position functions as designed, with a deep bevel on the day/date window (a correct indicator of an earlier model 6309).
-Lume has developed a light and uniform UV patina throughout dial hour indices and handset, and continues to shine.
+Lume has developed a very slight uniform UV patina throughout dial hour indices and handset, and continues to shine.

 CASE: Hefty 44mm (w/o crown, 44.5mm with) x 45mm stainless steel cushion case, with sharp case lines.
 Matching caseback - Seiko wave emblem is crisp and defined.

-BAND: This Seiko 6309 comes on a high-quality rubber Uncle Straps GL831 dive strap; it also comes with a dark blue, green, and white nylon strap.
+BAND: This Seiko 6309 comes on a high-quality rubber Uncle Straps GL831 dive strap - an impressive homage the to the original rubber dive strap this 6309 came on; it also comes with a camo nylon strap.

-CROWN: Screw-down unsigned stainless-steel crown - crown screws down fully.
+CROWN: Screw-down unsigned stainless-steel crown performs as designed.